strawberry-graphql/strawberry/CONTRIBUTING.md

 #### Local development

-You will need Poetry to start contributing to the Strawberry.
+You will need Poetry to start contributing to Strawberry.
 Refer to the [documentation](https://poetry.eustace.io/docs/#introduction) to start using Poetry.